 The funny thing is, I almost feel bad for her.
 Yeah, I know it was her fault.
 But it’s not major damage, and I almost feel guilty for what it’s going to cost her.
 If it had just been a surface scrape, it wouldn’t have been worth getting fixed.

 If the situation had been reversed, though, I’m sure she wouldn’t be hesitating to chase us for it.
 So that’s what I’m focusing on.
 That, and the fact that the back of our car (we replaced the entire hatchback door a while ago) was basically immaculate before the accident.
 And I intend to keep it that way if we can!

-– Flatmate finally bought a junker of his own, he found one at the salvage cars for sale in phoenix az.
-So he no longers borrows ours; he also no longer fills ours up (he was always generous with that and would put enough gas in to pretty much cover our running around).
+– Flatmate finally bought a junker of his own so he no longer borrows ours; he also no longer fills ours up (he was always generous with that and would put enough gas in to pretty much cover our running around).

 – We need to replace two tyres.
 A guy T saw said he could do them cheaply, but when T went back to the shop he reckoned he’d sold them already.

 – Instead, that money went towards a new tailgate.
 There was some rust around the boot – the main concern we had when we bought it, and we knew it would need to be addressed for a warrant – so when T found a mint tailgate at Pick a Part for $66 he called me and we decided to scoop it up.
 Voila – new boot, plus $120 for labour, priming and god knows what else was done.
 I left all that to him to worry about; it’s part of my maintaining sanity plan.
 Delegate, delegate, delegate.

 – We also need to budget for the registration (due this month) and take it for a warrant (October, I think).
 We’ll need to come up with money for new tyres, although I’m not sure if they’re needed to pass the warrant or what.